 Guilt is a human emotion that tends to keep us in check.
 When balanced, guilt may act as a deterrent for antisocial behavior.

 Low empathy also makes it difficult for someone with NPD to understand where you’re coming from.
 This might lead them to believe you’re attacking them.

 For example, if you’re expressing how hurt you feel for something they’ve done, they might not see it your way.
 They might not understand why that behavior would hurt you.
 For them, you could be complaining and treating them unfairly.

 In that scenario, they may think of themselves as the victim, even if you’re just saying you’re hurt or upset.

-Low empathy might also lead them to use manipulation tactics — like playing the victim — to get what they want, even if you get hurt.
+Low empathy might also lead them to use psychological games — like playing the victim — to get what they want, even if you get hurt.

 Even if you understand that narcissistic personality disorder is a complex mental health condition and not a personal choice, it can feel overwhelming to have someone frequently feeling or acting like a victim.